 Exercising benefits people of all ages, but even more so elderly adults.

-With age, certain limitations and mobility issues come into play, and this is where exercising becomes more essential to boost your mind and body’s health.
+As people age, certain limitations and mobility issues become more apparent, making exercise more essential for boosting their mind and body’s health.

-As an old certain exercise routine may pose some difficulty to performing.
+As an old person, certain exercise routines may be difficult to perform.
 For this reason, using a Chair to perform exercise routines can aid with balance and accommodate certain mobility issues.

 Why are Chair Exercise’s Good for Seniors